 Truebill only collects 40% of your savings.
 So if they save you $100 total, you’ll receive $60 savings and pay Truebill $40.
 It could take up to two billing cycles to see your savings reflected on your bill.

-However, the company is also held in high regard on Trustpilot, a top consumer review site.
-Truebill earned an average 4.5-star rating out of nearly 300 reviews, with 87% grading the service as “excellent.”
+However, the company is held in high regard on Trustpilot, a top consumer review site.
+Truebill earned an average 4.4-star rating out of more than 300 reviews, with 84% grading the service as “excellent.”

 In addition to its subscription tracking and bill negotiation services, Truebill also manages BillNinja.com, which is a comprehensive bill pay and subscription monitoring service that can help customers save even more money.